Skip to main content

 Medical Genetics Clinic

-To meet the increasing requests from patients for precise diagnoses and personalized treatments, the Igea Clinic has opened a Medical Genetics clinic, run by Dr. P. Castorina, a medical geneticist.
-The Clinic is able to meet most emerging needs by offering a wide list of genetic analyses and multiple genetic screenings, with short execution and reporting times.
+To meet the growing demand from patients for accurate diagnoses and personalized care, the IGEA Clinic offers a Medical Genetics clinic, led by geneticist Dr. P. Castorina.
+The clinic is able to meet most emerging needs by offering a comprehensive list of genetic tests and multiple genetic screenings, with rapid turnaround and reporting times.

-At the Casa di Cura Igea there is a Genetic Counseling Service for infertile couples.
-Approximately 10-15% of male infertility and 8-10% of female infertility are caused by or associated with genetic alterations, which may include chromosomal alterations or single genes.
-From a genetic point of view, couples who are candidates for assisted fertilization techniques are at higher risk than the general population and therefore in recent years it has become common practice to offer such couples the possibility of a genetic diagnosis and genetic counseling.
-This is done not only with the aim of arriving at a more accurate diagnosis of infertility, but also to inform couples about their reproductive risk and the risk of transmitting genetic anomalies to their children.
+From a genetic standpoint, couples undergoing assisted reproductive techniques are at higher risk than the general population, and therefore in recent years it has become common practice to offer these couples the option of genetic diagnosis and genetic counseling.
+This is done not only to achieve a more accurate diagnosis of infertility, but also to inform couples about their reproductive risk and the risk of passing genetic abnormalities on to their children.

 Heterologous fertilization